Generic elasticity of thermal, under-constrained systems

 We provide an intuition for why the two limiting behaviors ``act in series'', i.e.\ entropic and energetic strains add up (illustration in Fig.~\ref{fig:overview-t-e}).
 The rigorous derivations for all cases are in the companion paper \cite{Note1}.
 Finally, we test our analytical results numerically, using simulations of randomly cut triangular networks.
-With only three fit parameters, our analytical results reproduce the observed behavior of tension $t$ and shear modulus $G$ over many orders of magnitude of varying isotropic strain $\varepsilon$, shear strain $\gamma$, and temperature $T$.
+With only three parameters, whose values can be predicted from the microscopic network structure, our analytical results reproduce the observed behavior of tension $t$ and shear modulus $G$ over many orders of magnitude of varying isotropic strain $\varepsilon$, shear strain $\gamma$, and temperature $T$.

 To discuss the key ideas of our approach, we focus here on an under-constrained network of $N_s$ linear springs that are connected at $N_\mathrm{node}$ nodes.
-The spring have lengths $L_i$ with equal spring constants $K$ and rest lengths $L_0$.
-We generalize this in the companion paper \cite{Note1}.
+The springs have lengths $L_i$ with equal spring constants $K$ and rest lengths $L_0$.
+We substantially generalize this in the companion paper \cite{Note1}.
 The system energy is:

 We use periodic boundary conditions in $D$ spatial dimensions with a periodic box of equal sides and with volume $\mathcal{V}$.
 Isotropic strain $\varepsilon$ is defined as linear strain, i.e.\ $\mathcal{V}=e^{D\varepsilon}\mathcal{V}^\ast$, where $\mathcal{V}^\ast$ is the system volume at the athermal transition point.
 Shear strain $\gamma$ can be either pure or simple shear strain.